 Atos Origin has seen a strengthening in 2010 of interest to act for sustainable development.
 Cost reduction, compliance with new regulations, shareholders pressure and brand development have been the main drivers in the private sector.
 Offerings in Governance, Risk management and Compliance (GRC) have become numerous.
-Besides the response to higher expectations of citizens, offers were also extended to the public sector, with the implementation of technologic solutions in favour of the environment and energy savings.
-Tough economic conditions of 2010 have accelerated this trend toward cost containment.
+Besides the and key performance indicators based on business outcomes.
+This has been coupled with more end to end processes, that scope IT support, Consulting, Systems Integration and Managed Services capabilities.